 FGG says: A huge night in Paris

-Liverpool fans will travel to Paris ahead of a massive fixture as they look to advance in the Champions League.
+Liverpool fans in Paris gather ahead of a massive fixture as they look to advance in the Champions League.
 The first leg is away, giving Liverpool the chance to take a commanding lead to Anfield in the second leg.
-With a cup final a few days after the second league, Liverpool could require a big game in Paris.
+Heading back to home turf with a lead will be crucial against the current European champions.